-The 12 Best Places to Go for Your Money in 2018
+The 12 Best Places to Go for Your Money

 As fun and enriching as traveling can be, it can also prove to be very expensive.
 That's why we've rounded up a list of the best international destinations to go to in 2018 that won't break the bank.